 They recognise, therefore, that it is essential that this constituency of interests should be able to lobby the Mayor and Assembly on an equal basis and have therefore drawn up guidelines which should be followed by Members and officers at all times.

-The Anti-Fraud and Corruption Strategy, Policy and Response Plan covers our approach to tackling fraud and corruption and managing the associated risks.
-The strategy also establishes how suspected fraud should be reported, and how we will respond to and investigate allegations of fraud or corruption.
+Our Anti-Fraud and Corruption Policy and Response Plan covers our approach to tackling fraud and corruption and managing the associated risks.
+The policy also establishes how suspected fraud should be reported, and how we will respond to and investigate allegations of fraud or corruption.

 Politically restricted posts

 Certain posts are subject to restrictions on the political activity of the postholder under the Local Government and Housing Act 1989.